beurdouche/tls13-spec/draft-ietf-tls-tls13.md

   2^14 + 256 bytes, or a record decrypted to a TLSPlaintext record with more than 2^14 bytes.
-  This alert should never be observed in communication between proper implementations, except when messages were corrupted in the network.
+  This alert should never be observed in communication between proper implementations except when messages were corrupted on the network.

 handshake_failure
 : Receipt of a "handshake_failure" alert message indicates that the